Should a Christian expect preferential treatment? Does "God's blessing" chase away every sad day, every difficult circumstance?

 Despite the many blessings of the arriving kingdom, from the early days of John’s ministry to the present moment in Jesus’ life, God’s reign has nevertheless received increasing opposition.

 That's my wake-up call.
-Following Jesus is an invitation to his Kingdom Party, but that is at the end of the battle.
+Following Jesus is an invitation to his Kingdom Party, but that party starts at the end of the battle.
 In the meantime, this is war.
 Paul makes that clear:

 - "Fight the good fight of the faith" (1 Timothy 6:12)